Getting a new customer costs 5-7x more than keeping an existing one.

 You probably already know this.
 The harder question is: what actually works to bring them back?

-Restaurants using an active loyalty program see visit frequency rise by 22% on average.
-Among those members, average ticket climbs 18% — not because of upselling, but because returning customers order with more confidence.
-Welcome Back powers retention for over 200 restaurants across Chile, Mexico, Colombia, Argentina, Peru, and Spain, with a win-back automation that recovers 15-25% of lapsing customers before they churn.
+In restaurants using Welcome Back with an active loyalty program, visit frequency rises by 22% on average.
+Average ticket climbs 18%, not because of aggressive upselling, but because returning customers order with more confidence.
+Over 200 restaurants across Chile, Mexico, Colombia, Argentina, Peru, and Spain use this model.
+Setup takes under 2 hours.

 Here are 10 strategies ranked by ease of implementation and proven impact on retention.